nattensleplubo/nattensleplubo/README.md

 ###

-<p align="left">Student at 42 Paris studying Cybersecurity as well as backend and devops engineering.
+<p align="left">Student at 42 Paris studying backend and devops engineering.
 Also interested in low level languages.</p>

 ###